Episode 12, "Cyclops" in the schemas, echoes in an unusually

 written, and he used this voice to narrate a tightly unfolding

-dramatic action, pulling off the very difficult theatrical
+dramatic action, pulling off the difficult theatrical trick of

 crackling, nasty energy of the narrator's voice never flags,